How to Slim Down an Overweight Cat

 time

-15 Minute Read
+14 Minute Read

-Improve your furry friend's quality of life while losing unwanted weight. how to tell if my cat is overweight?
-Learn how to slim down your overweight cat to give her more energy and a better quality of life.
 Your feline is not that far removed from his wild counterparts.
 His body is built for speed and agility to effectively hunt through various terrain and climb high to escape would-be predators.
 So when you start to notice your cat's figure has started to look rounder, it's important to take action.

 The ordinary house cat no longer faces the challenge of physically hunting for food, and sometimes the most exercise a house-bound kitty gets is walking across the room to the food bowl.
 This inactive lifestyle has probably caused your cat to put on a few unwanted pounds.

 As soon as you notice your cat's added girth, you should take steps to help your feline companion lose weight.
+Obesity in cats is a problem - especially in indoor cats.
+If your furry friend is not at their ideal body weight, the cat's life could be cut dramatically short.

 What is Cat Obesity?

 The Cornell University of Veterinary Medicine reports that about 50 percent of all house cats are overweight, and some are even obese.
-When a pet owner first brings their feline to the veterinarian for a health checkup, one of the most frequent questions is, is my cat overweight?
+When a pet owner first brings their feline to the veterinarian for a health checkup, one of the most frequent questions is: Is my cat overweight?

-Feline obesity—generally viewed as a body weight that is 20 percent or more above average weight—is the most frequently observed nutritional disorder among domestic cats.
+Obesity in cats—generally viewed as a body weight that is 20 percent or more above average weight—is the most frequently observed nutritional disorder among domestic cats.

 For example, a large Maine Coon can easily reach 15-20 lbs and still be at a healthy weight and muscle range.
 Whereas the exotic Singapura can weigh as little as 4 lbs fully grown!